dwarvesf/WeAreHiring/archived/product-designer.md

 - Ship, measure and improve your designs based on quantitative and qualitative feedback

 ### Our interview process
-1. **Review & Reference check**
-After we receive applications, we will perform our screening process and double-check on the reference.
+1. **Review & Reference check**<br>After we receive applications, we will perform our screening process and double-check on the reference.

-2. **Skills assessment test**
-Ideal candidates will receive links to our skills assessment test, which will focus on the three main skills: English, Writing, Logical Thinking.
+2. **Skills assessment test**<br>Ideal candidates will receive links to our skills assessment test, which will focus on the three main skills: English, Writing, Logical Thinking.

-3. **Team interview**
-Successful candidates will have a direct talk with our Ops members and/or relevant team members.
+3. **Team interview**<br>Successful candidates will have a direct talk with our Ops members and/or relevant team members.

-4. **Offer**
-The best candidate will receive an offer from us right away.
+4. **Offer**<br>The best candidate will receive an offer from us right away.

 > **[Apply now](mailto:spawn@d.foundation)** (We respond within three days)

 **Your dream job not listed?
 Not a big deal.
-We hardly ever say no to talented people.**
+We hardly ever say no to talented people.**\
-[**Shoot us an email**](mailto:spawn@dwarvesv.com) with your LinkedIn / CV [**Join our Discord**](https://discord.gg/dwarvesv) of +300 other engineers and designers
+[**Shoot us an email**](mailto:spawn@dwarvesv.com) with your LinkedIn / CV\
+[**Join our Discord**](https://discord.gg/dwarvesv) of +300 other engineers and designers